takanome-dev/prettify-action/README.md

 ## :construction: Status

-This action is currently _early_ in the development cycle.
+~~This action is currently _early_ in the development cycle.
 This action is not yet functional but is being actively developed.
 Please "watch" the project and leave a star and help us build this action.
-We welcome contributions of all sizes, from small bug fixes to new features, ideas, and suggestions.
+We welcome contributions of all sizes, from small bug fixes to new features, ideas, and suggestions.~~
+#### 🚨 Turns out that there is an action that does the same thing :sweat_smile: Check it out at [reviewdog-action-prettier](https://github.com/EPMatt/reviewdog-action-prettier) 🚨

 ## :bulb: Motivation